-Welcome to a special edition of Tuesday Twin Talk honoring my mother and all of the mothers of the world who have the hardest job in the world.
+Welcome to a special edition of Tuesday Twin Talk!
+I’m honoring my mother and all of the mothers of the world.
+They have the hardest job in the world.
 Happy Mother’s Day!

 “What did you do then?”